-Small board for DC brushed motor control via PWMDesigned by Pesky Products, Ships from United States of America
+Small board for DC brushed motor control via PWMDesigned by Pesky Products in United States of America

 What is it?
 This is a small breakout board that allows PWM control of voltage going to four independent DC brushed motors.
 The board is designed to mount directly on top of a Teensy 3.1 but can be ...Read More…